 Today’s post is from my new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 Last Saturday we posted Chapter 27: Love Like Jesus — Make Friends With Money.
-Love Like Jesus is due to be published later this year.
+Love Like Jesus is due to be published in January of 2020.

 “The days will come when the bridegroom is taken away from them, and then they will fast in those days.”